mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L1-Express_Nodejs.md

 DNS - Domain Name System

-* Its very difficult to remember the IP address of the website very time so we use their domain name to visit the particular website.
+* Its very difficult to remember the IP address of the website every time so we use their domain name to visit the particular website.
 * When a user enters a domain name (e.g., www.example.com) into a web browser, the DNS system is responsible for translating this domain name into the corresponding IP address that points to the server hosting the website.

 #### Server-side : After sending the request